 The SCEL Fellowship Programme

-SCEL Fellows are an active community of champions for leadership and teaching in Scotland, and we're looking for the right people to join the third cohort of the Fellowship Programme.
+SCEL Fellows are an active community of champions for leadership and teaching in Scotland, and we're looking for the right people to join the fourth cohort of the Fellowship Programme.

 Application is open to experienced Head Teachers and Heads of Establishments who normally have a minimum of five years successful experience and a proven track record of strategic leadership in and beyond the school/establishment setting.